 This section presents the findings from the audit and analysis of anonymised client needs, care pathways and outcomes over a five-year period from 2015 to 2019 inclusive from existing data systems.
 The database consists of 5 years of data with 178 entries for 2015, including repeat admission from the same clients.
-This increased in 2016 (n=189), 2017 (197), and in 2018 (n= 203).
+This increased in 2016 (n=189), 2017 (197), and in 2018 (n=203).
 However, in 2019 there was a drop in client data entries to 182.

 Table 1 below provides an overview of the key demographic variables of the clients from 2015 to 2019.
 From this we can clearly see a slight but significant decrease in the age of clients accessing the service during the five-year period from an average age of 49 in 2015 to an average age of 44 in 2019.
-In relation to duration homelessness, a statistically significant (p<.001) association was found between 2015 and 2019, we can see that the duration of periods of homelessness have increased from 63.5% reporting periods of homelessness of more than one year in 2015 to 89.1% reporting this in 2019.
+More importantly we can also see that the duration of periods of homelessness have increased from 63.5% reporting periods of homelessness of more than one year in 2015 to 89.1% reporting this in 2019.
 A small but significant increase in repeat attenders as opposed to new clients was also observed in the results between 2015 and 2019.
-Finally, a statistically significant increase in the proportion of clients reporting substance use was observed with 33.5% reporting substance use in 2015 and 91.9% reporting this in 2019.
+Finally, while not statistically significant a large increase in the proportion of clients reporting substance use was observed with 33.5% reporting substance use in 2015 and 91.9% reporting this in 2019.